We issue a ‘starter’ tenancy to those who are renting for the first time.

-We will review your tenancy again before the 15 month anniversary.
-We will assess how you have managed your home and tenancy since the extension of the probationary period.
+We'll review your tenancy again before the 15 month anniversary.
+We'll assess how you have managed your home and tenancy since the extension of the probationary period.
 If your management of your tenancy has been satisfactory, then you may be granted a fixed term tenancy of either two years or five years (see Your Fixed Term Tenancy).

-If your management of your tenancy has been unsatisfactory, then we will serve a Notice and start proceedings to end the tenancy.
+If your management of your tenancy has been unsatisfactory, then we'll serve a Notice and start proceedings to end the tenancy.

 If you disagree with the decision to end your starter tenancy, you can lodge an appeal within 10 days of being informed of the decision by following the process and information provided in the decision letter.

 - If the Notice has been served correctly;

 - If the action (to serve the Notice and end the tenancy) is appropriate;